Toscanphoenix-de/LoveTime/README.md

 - Calender to insert your date
 - Track date and display it in years, months, days
 - Detailed version of period
-- more trackable dates eg. engagement, marriage, divorce
+- more dates eg. engagement, marriage, divorce

 # Whats coming in future
-- amount of time in weeks or recalc in days since
+- amount of time in weeks or recalculation in days since
-- Notifications
+- real Notifications
 - Image Picker for all dates
 - choose color